ethanfranks/leetcode-solutions/README.md

 ## Purpose

 This repository is intended to showcase consistency of practice, and improvement in development ability over time.
-Each programming language has it's own folder which is subdivided into folders for individual problems.
+Each language has it's own directory which is subdivided into directories for individual problems.
 Solution results are pushed as the commit message with each problem solved.

-## Problem Folder Contents
+## Problem Directory Contents

 - index.<extension>
   - Contains the solution to the problem.